SciML/NBodySimulator.jl/docs/src/index.md

 ```julia
 (rs, grf) = rdf(result)
 ```
-The dependence of `grf` on `rs` shows radial distribution of particles at different distances from an average particle in a system.
+The dependence of `grf` on `rs` shows the radial distribution of particles at different distances from an average particle in a system.
 Here, the radial distribution function for the classic system of liquid argon is presented:
 ![rdf for liquid argon](https://user-images.githubusercontent.com/16945627/43990348-843b164c-9d74-11e8-8d9e-daaff142c0b7.png)
 ### Mean Squared Displacement (MSD)